 A review by Nalini Haynes

-Earth Flight is the final book in the Earth Girl trilogy (Earth Girl and Earth Star) about Jarrah Morrath, a Handicapped or disabled girl living on Earth fighting to be accepted into society.
+Earth Flight is the final book in the Earth Girl trilogy (Earth Girl and Earth Star) about Jarrah Morrath, a Handicapped or disabled girl living on Earth.
+She is fighting for acceptance.

 Jarrah and her boyfriend Fian are back at university with her team, out of military uniform because they are in disgrace.
 They’re due to return to the military either when they finish university or when the alien home planet is discovered.
 They’re back to excavating archaeological dig sites on Earth, each with its own unique hazards, then Jarrah is attacked by people who hate the Handicapped.
 The military assign a protection detail but even that doesn’t stop a bomber.